big-data-and-economics/big-data-class-materials/lectures/13a-bootstrapping-practice/13a-bootstrapping-practice.md

 ### **boot** package

-The boot package is one of the most flexible packages for bootstrapping in R. It allows you to bootstrap any function that you can write in R. It also allows you to parallelize your bootstrap simulations, which can be very useful for computationally intensive simulations.
+The boot package is one of the most flexible packages for bootstrapping in R. It allows you to bootstrap any function that you can write in R and to implement bootstrapping random indices, random frequencies, and random weights -- which are more complicated approaches to bootstrapping.
+It also allows you to parallelize your bootstrap simulations directly.

 ```r